2007 Hawaii Warriors football team

 The 2007 Hawaii Warriors football team represented the University of Hawaii at Manoa in the 2007 NCAA Division I FBS football season.

 The 2007 Warriors, led by record-setting senior quarterback Colt Brennan, carried a school-record 13-game winning streak, dating back to the end of the 2006 season, into the 2008 Sugar Bowl.
 The 2007 season marked the first undefeated regular season in school history, ending in defeat in the Sugar Bowl.
 The Warriors claimed their third-ever WAC championship in 2007 with a victory over defending conference champion Boise State.
 The championship was the school's first ever outright conference championship in football.

-Brennan went on to set more career records in the FBS, and the Warriors became the third team outside the BCS conferences and second from the WAC to receive an invitation to play in the Bowl Championship Series.
+Brennan went on to set more career records in the FBS, and the Warriors became the third team outside the BCS conferences and second from the WAC to receive an invitation to play in the Bowl Championship Series, playing in the Sugar Bowl against the 4th ranked Georgia Bulldogs.
+However, they ultimately lost the game, 41–10.

-2006 season recap

-The 2006 Warriors tied the school record for most victories in a season with 11, with their only losses coming against Alabama in Tuscaloosa, an undefeated Boise State team that played in the Bowl Championship Series, and an Oregon State program that won ten games and finished the season nationally ranked.
-The Warriors finished in second place in the Western Athletic Conference behind Boise State and returned to the Hawaii Bowl after missing out on postseason play in 2005 due to a losing record.
-The Warriors defeated the Arizona State Sun Devils in the bowl game by a score of 41–24 to round out one of the school's most successful football seasons ever.